stanleyjh/Maymar/readme.md

 The site is hosted on bluehost and the domain was purchased from google domains.

 The part that took the longest was trying to align all the elements properly using CSS.
-Piece by piece, it all came together!
+Piece by piece, it all came together.